sannysanoff/quicksort/README.md

 quicksort 50 million double point2d
 ====================================

 quicksort implemented manually same algorithm on same data structures.
-Conformant are implementations in idiomatic code with same memory layout.
+Conformant are implementations in idiomatic code (tight struct arrays, or pointer arrays)

 The initial point of this benchmark is to intentionally give all possible advantage to C++ over Java, because Point2D cannot be layed out in canonic java without being indirectly addressed (i.e. only array of pointers).